-LOGS PURGE HOTEL [ALL | NEW < number > | OLD < number > ]
+LOGS PURGE HOTEL [ALL | NEW <number> | OLD <number>]

-When deleting PMS logs, they cannot be filtered by room number or customer name (the system can purge only all, new, or old printed logs).
+Deleting PMS logs cannot be filtered by room number or customer name (the system can purge only all new or old printed logs).

-Note: The MiVoice Business does not allow the administrator to delete logs that may be kept on the third-party Property Management System.
-For information about purging PMS logs from third-party Property Management Systems, refer to the PMS vendor's documentation.
+Note: The MiVoice Business does not allow the administrator to delete logs that may be kept on a third-party Property Management System.
+For purging PMS logs from third-party Property Management Systems, refer to the PMS vendor's documentation.